 "He would come with all kinds of ideas about doing films and making certain kinds of approaches to a situation."

-"From the start, he was a good storyteller," says Eichelberger, who thought Lee's career would be focused on documentaries, given his keen powers of observation.
+Eichelberger remembers that "from the start, he was a good storyteller."
+He thought Lee's career would be focused on documentaries, given his keen powers of observation of society around him.

-But Lee would embrace that format only once, in 1997 with "4 Little Girls" -- the Oscar-nominated story of the racially motivated bombing of an African-American church during the US civil rights movement.
+But Lee would only embrace that format in 1997 with "4 Little Girls" -- the Oscar-nominated story of the racially motivated bombing of an African-American church during the US civil rights movement.

-In the decade in between, Lee established himself as a force to be reckoned with, producing films with an often political bent like "Do the Right Thing," "Malcolm X" and "Jungle Fever".
+Lee instead established himself as a force to be reckoned with in cinema, producing films that often had a political bent like "Malcolm X" and "Jungle Fever".

-His success at Cannes catapulted Lee to unexpected stardom -- he made a series of black and white Air Jordan ads for Nike, in character as Mars Blackmon and co-starring NBA legend Michael Jordan, that changed sports marketing forever.
+He made a series of black-and-white Nike ads in the 1980s and 1990s, in character as Mars Blackmon alongside NBA legend Michael Jordan, that changed sports marketing forever.